 He has had to work hard to achieve success and build a new life.
 Here, he tells his story.

 When the conflict in Syria started, Loae worked at an internet service provider.

 “As the violence levels in my country rose day by day, I was exposing myself and my family to life-threatening dangers.
 So I decided to seek peace in a neighboring country—where I found myself displaced and jobless,” Loae says.

-As a displaced person he could not work.
-But not working was difficult for Loae, who was accustomed to being productive.
-At his previous employer he had been promoted to a supervisory role in the project management department.
+As a refugee, and displaced person, he could not work.
+But Loae found unemployment challenging; he liked being productive.
+His previous employer had promoted him to a supervisory role in the project management department.

 Expectations and Challenges

 One of the thousands of Syrian refugees sponsored to settle in Canada, Loae found the transition to his new country challenging.
-The language, financial worries, and workplace culture were just some of the difficulties he faced.
+Language barriers, financial worries, and culture discrepancies were just some of those difficulties.

 “I believed that eliminating those obstacles requires a lot of work and determination, so [I] started to improve my language skills and [get] the required knowledge to fit into the new IT job market.”